 Cost to microchip at Petaluma Veterinary Hospital

-Our microchip charge at Petaluma veterinary Hospital is $48.
-This is an inexpensive way to keep your beloved cats and dogs safe and to aid in their return if they get lost.
+Our charge for microchipping at Petaluma veterinary Hospital is $48.
+This is an inexpensive way to keep your beloved cats and dogs safe, and to aid in their return if they get lost.
 The best way to do this is to add it on to a regular exam so there is no added exam cost when you get the microchip.

 Here are the startling statistics for lost and/or stolen dogs: